nippongun/CircularRoads/README.md

-# ConvexHull (Aka.
+# CircularRoads (Aka.
 Procedually generated road) in Unity
 Inintially, the idea was to create a point set which is sorted with a convex hull.
 (Thus the name).
 Problems alongside this, especially performance and control over the point.
 Based on this point set a mesh is created is along the points.

 Trello documentation